The timetable and description of classes is available for you to view, to see it click here.

 From Stanley Volk

-There will be a “Singing Workshop for all levels” on 13 May at 12 noon.
-It will include 10 minutes fun warm-up exercises, singing in harmony etc, to be followed by a Sing-Along with the music of Matt Monroe, Sinatra, Tony Bennet and Bing Crosby.
+27th May at 12 noon.
+“Singing Workshop for all levels”.
+This will include 10 minutes fun warm-up exercises, singing in harmony and followed by a Sing-Along with the music of Sarah Vaughan, Ella Fitzgerald and Peggy Lee.
 Come along to sing or just listen.
+We are now interactive.

 For the Fans of Wally Howard